aplomBomb/BeatSaberCompanion/README.md

 # Beat Saber Companion

-A companion app for the VR rhythym game Beat Saber
+A companion app for the VR rhythym game Beat Saber.
+Allows users to browse the Beat Saver database for custom beatmaps made by the community.
+Provides easy access to the latest news for Beat Saber straight from the developers.
+Shows all Twitch channels that are currently live-streaming Beat Saber in descending or of viewership.

 ## Getting Started